MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 > If you changed protection settings in the policy, also wait 15 minutes from when you saved the protection settings before you restart the service.

 If the scanner downloaded a policy that had no automatic conditions configured, the copy of the policy file in the scanner folder does not update.
 In this scenario, you must delete the policy file, **Policy.msip** from both **%LocalAppData%\Microsoft\MSIP\Policy.msip** and **%LocalAppData%\Microsoft\MSIP\Scanner** before the scanner can use a newly downloaded policy file that has labels correctly figured for automatic conditions.

+## Using the scanner without automatic classification

+When you use the preview version of the scanner, there are two scenarios that support using the scanner without the configuration of automatic classification:

+- Apply a default label to all files in a data repository.

+    For this configuration, use use the [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/Set-AIPScannerRepository)cmdlet, and set the *MatchPolicy* parameter to **Off**.
+The contents of the files are not inspected and all files in the data repository are labeled according to the default label that you specify for the data repository (with the *SetDefaultLabel* parameter) or if this is not specify, the default label that is specified as a policy setting.

+- Identify all known sensitive information types.

+    For this configuration, use the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet, and set the *DiscoverInformationTypes* parameter to **All**.

 ## Optimizing the performance of the Azure Information Protection scanner